-- The TEAP exam contains three texts with 10 questions each (total: 30 questions). - All the questions and alternatives are written in English. - The use of dictionaries or any kind of support materials is not allowed. - Your cellphone must be off during the test. - You have 2 hours (120 minutes) to do the test.
+- The TEAP exam contains three texts with 10 questions each (total: 30 questions). - All the questions and alternatives are written in English. - The use of dictionaries or any kind of support materials is not allowed. - You have 2 hours (120 minutes) to do the test.